aomaits/algo_practice/README.md

 ### How to Improve This Code
 With a time complexity of `O(n)`, I think this solution is pretty efficient.
 I did see a much more concise solution on the messageboard.
 It used the same methods, `slice()` and `reduce()`, but it used arrow functions and ternary operators and avoided variables to reduce the length of the code.

+## XOR Strings 3
+> In this challenge, the task is to debug the existing code to successfully execute all provided test files.

+> Given two strings consisting of digits 0 and 1 only, find the XOR of the two strings.

+> Debug the given function strings_xor to find the XOR of the two given strings appropriately.

+> Note: You can modify at most three lines in the given code and you cannot add or remove lines to the code.

+### Problem Solving
+My first step was to try to understand XOR a little.
+I could not solve this problem without that base.

+#### XOR
+I briefly read through the linked Wikipedia page on `Exclusive or` before understanding what was needed here.
+XOR would be true (or evaluate to `1`, in our case) whereever the inputs differ.
+It would evaluate to false (`0` for us) when the inputs were the same.

+#### A Solution!
+I was a bit confused by the basic JavaScript input.
+I turned to ChatGPT for an explanation and to see if there was a way for me to split apart the input so that I could compare the two lines of the string.
+Splitting on the `/n` character worked

+####

+####

+### My Progress

+### What I Learned

+### How to Improve This Code